adaltas/node-nikita/docs/content/about/developers.md

 * "metadata/" and "plugins/"
   Modules that extend functionality using hooks.
 * "scheduler/"
-  Modules that schedule the sequence for executing Nikita actions.
+  Modules that schedule the sequence for executing Nikita's actions.
 * "utils/"
-  Plain JavaScript functions used across Nikita actions.
+  Plain JavaScript functions are used across Nikita's actions.

 ### Actions

-Actions' modules are split across directories at the root of each "./src" package folder.
+The action modules are split across directories at the root of each "./src" package folder.
 The packages can also contain utils functions in the "./src/utils" folder used in this package.
 Each of those had been tested to be used in production, take a look at the below section.

 ## Tests execution

-Nikita targets Unix-like system including Linux and macOS.
-Windows is not supported as a targeting node where to execute actions.
+Nikita targets Unix-like systems including Linux and macOS.
+Windows is not supported as a targeting node where actions are executed.
 It is however known to work as a Nikita host.
-This mean you can run Nikita from a Windows host and target Linux nodes over SSH.
+This means you can run Nikita from a Windows host and target Linux nodes over SSH.

 Tests are executed with [Mocha](https://mochajs.org/) and [Should.js](https://shouldjs.github.io/).
 They are all located inside the "./test" folder.